higgs01/quarkus-reprod-mockito-cleanup/README.md

 # quarkus-reprod-mockito-cleanup

-This is a reproduction project for a Quarkus issue related to Mockito cleanup.
+This is a reproduction project https://github.com/quarkusio/quarkus/issues/47179

 ## Steps to reproduce the Issue
 1. Run `DummyServiceMockTest`